gabrielpesquivel/MercuryLeads/README.md

 # MercuryLeads
 Optimising the leads tracking process for Mercury Innovation.
 Ie. Salesforce, leadme

-Features:
+Future Features:
-- Leads database
-- Leads tracking & notifications
-- Reports & dashboards
-- Automate email marketing
-- Score leads
+- When email button pressed, take to outlook or gmail with email prefilled
+- On dashboard, show a list of the leads that need to be contacted